-Theology and Religious Studies involves the examination of religion, scriptures, and theology in relation to politics, history, literature, philosophy, art, culture, personal beliefs, and practices.
-This field passionately investigates how religion influences political and cultural dynamics, allowing students to explore its role in humanity's textual, cultural, artistic, and philosophical traditions, as well as its impact on politics, conflicts, and societal attitudes.
-The program offers flexibility, enabling students to study a range of religions or concentrate on the Christian tradition.Computing Science encompasses a broad spectrum of topics, including programming, software engineering, human-computer interface design, algorithms, network systems, artificial intelligence, information retrieval, and big data management.
-The School of Computing Science established the innovative Centre for Computing Science Education in 2017, underscoring its dedication to advancing educational leadership and innovation in the field.
+**Theology and Religious Studies** encompasses the study of religion, religions, the Bible, and theology in relation to politics, history, literature, philosophy, art, culture, personal belief, and practice.
+The programme explores religion's role in shaping political and cultural life, its place in humankind's rich textual, cultural, artistic, and philosophical heritage, and its influence on politics, conflict, and social attitudes.
+It can introduce a variety of religions or focus on the Christian tradition.**Computing Science** spans programming and engineering large software systems, designing and evaluating human-computer interfaces, algorithms, computer and network systems, artificial intelligence, information retrieval, and big data.
+In 2017, the School of Computing Science launched the pioneering Centre for Computing Science Education, affirming its commitment to leadership and innovation in educational practice.

 A local representative of University of Glasgow in Singapore is available online to assist you with enquiries about this course.